 Referrals for specialist treatment

-If your GP or allied health professional have determined that the next steps in your treatment are required, they may suggest you see a specialist and provide you with a referral.
+If your GP or allied health professional has determined that the next steps in your treatment are required, they may suggest you see a specialist and provide you with a referral.

 Patients can be referred to a specialist or consultant physician for treatment of their condition.
 The referral must include: